Afghan peace talks resume, but path is anything but certain

 Afghan peace talks resume, but path is anything but certainNew

-ISLAMABAD (AP) — After more than a month, escalating violence and a flurry of diplomatic activity peace talks between the Taliban and the Afghan government have resumed in the Middle Eastern state of Qatar.
-Talks abruptly ended just days after beginning again in January with both sides submitting their wish lists for the agenda.
+ISLAMABAD (AP) — Afghanistan’s warring sides have returned to the negotiation table after more than a month of delays amid hopes that the two sides could agree on a reduction of violence – and eventually, an outright ceasefire.
+Talks abruptly ended after just a few days in January with both sides submitting their wish lists for the agenda.
 The talks will now begin on agenda items.
-The two sides still have to agree what will even be on the agenda and then the order of discussion.
-For the Afghan government, Washington and NATO the priority is a serious reduction in violence leading to a cease fire.
+For the Afghan government, Washington and NATO, the priority is a serious reduction in violence leading to a cease fire.
 The Taliban have said it is negotiable but have resisted any immediate cease fire.